briansimiyuj/doctor-appointment-app/README.md

 ### Profile Context

 Profile context will be used to store the user profile data and provide it to the Profile page.

-  1. Create a type for userData and address
-  2. Create a state variable to store the user data and initialize it with a dummy user data
+  1. Create a `profile` state and initialize it with null
-  3. Create a state variable for editing and initialize it with false
+  2. Create a `isEditing` state and initialize it with false
-  4. Integrate `userType` from `LoginContext` to determine the type of profile to be rendered
+  3. Retreive `userType` from `LoginContext`

-  #### New Update Profile Type

-    1. Create a type for doctor and patient data
-    2. Create state variables to store the doctor and patient data and initialize them with dummy data
+  4. Create a `formData` state and initialize it with the `userType` data

 ### Profile Page